alisonludick/react-starwars-app/README.md

-# react-starwars-app
+# React Starwars App

-Exploring ReactJS, Function Components, component state and side effects.
+## Description: Exploring ReactJS, Function Components, component state and side effects.

+In this challenge, create a web page that presents a styled list of Star Wars characters.
+Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.

 ## Minimum Viable Product